 As of December 2019, there is still only one completely vegan food spot on Boracay, so the remainder of these restaurants do serve dairy or meat – typically both – like the rest on the island.
 And since that makes it harder to know where to go, we decided to do tons of research for you (and for us!) before visiting this world-renowned island.

-Let’s get straight to it: Here are some of the best vegan friendly restaurants on Boracay based off of customer reviews, and rating sites such as Trip Advisor and Happy Cow.
+Let’s get straight to it: Here are some of the best vegan friendly restaurants on Boracay based off of our own experiences, plus other customer reviews and rating sites such as Trip Advisor and Happy Cow.

 The Only 100% Vegan Spot on Boracay